Home/Racine/Thermal Chamber & Enclosure Calibration

 Temperature Calibration Demand in Racine, WI

 Racine, WI is home to more than 300 established manufacturing firms across Racine County, creating substantial demand for temperature calibration services.
 Modine Manufacturing, headquartered on De Koven Avenue, designs and produces thermal management systems including heat exchangers, coils, and cooling components for vehicular, industrial, and commercial HVAC markets.
-Precise temperature measurement is fundamental to Modine's product validation testing, which is conducted at the company's state-of-the-art facility in Wisconsin.
+Precise temperature measurement is fundamental to Modine's product validation testing, which is conducted at the company's facility in Wisconsin.
 S.C.
 Johnson & Son, the global chemical specialty manufacturer headquartered in Racine, relies on temperature-controlled processes for formulating home care and personal care products.
 Additional manufacturers such as InSinkErator, Twin Disc, and Case IH maintain production operations where thermal process control directly affects product quality and regulatory compliance.

 Local Compliance Requirements